 The Electrical Shock Symbol in the figure above appears throughout this manual.
 This symbol indicates a hazard arising from dangerous voltage.
-Any mishandling could result in irreparable damage to the equipment, and
+Any mishandling could result in irreparable damage to the equipment, and personal injury or death.

 1.1.3 European Union CE Mark